Guidance on Preparing an Application for the School Research Ethics Committee (SREC)

 Is your project appropriate for submission to the SREC?

-If you are a member of staff, researcher or student working at SOCSI, and your project involves the collection and/or analysis of data from human subjects then it needs to be considered by the SREC.
+If you are a member of staff, researcher or student working at SOCSI, and your project involves the collection and/or analysis of data and/or material from human subjects then it needs to be considered by the SREC.
 Projects of a clinical nature need to be considered by an appropriate medical ethics committee rather than by the SREC.
 Certain clinical-related projects that are described by medical ethics committees as ‘evaluation’ studies, and which are not considered by those committees, do need to be considered by the SREC.
 Areas of research involving people who lack capacity to consent can only be approved by a medical ethics committee.

 The light touch review and Committee review